DecisionsDev/odm-docker-kubernetes/azure/README.md

 #### a.
 (Optional) Generate a self-signed certificate

-If you do not have a trusted certificate, you can use OpenSSL and other cryptography and certificate management libraries to generate a .crt certificate file and a private key, to define the domain name, and to set the expiration date.
+If you do not have a trusted certificate, you can use OpenSSL and other cryptography and certificate management libraries to generate a certificate file and a private key, to define the domain name, and to set the expiration date.
 The following command creates a self-signed certificate (.crt file) and a private key (.key file) that accept the domain name *.mycompany.com*.
 The expiration is set to 1000 days:

 ```bash
 $ openssl req -x509 -nodes -days 1000 -newkey rsa:2048 -keyout mycompany.key -out mycompany.crt -subj "/CN=*.mycompany.com/OU=it/O=mycompany/L=Paris/C=FR"